TalhaAbus/C-CPP_Konulari/CPP_Questions_Answers.md

 # how to use containers

-- To use containers, you first need to include the appropriate header file.
-For example, to use std::vector, you would include the <vector header:
+To use containers, you first need to include the appropriate header file.
+For example, to use std:vector, you would include the vector header:

 ```CPP
 #include <vector>